 I shall start by explaining how your thoughts can either help or hurt you.
 First, you can watch the following short video demonstrating the impact of your thought processes.

 You will have discovered in the video above that your thoughts are not neutral.
 They can genuinely impact your physiology; the video explained how thinking about food could result in saliva in your mouth.
 Your thoughts did this!

 If you undertook this simple experiment and found that your thoughts could change your physiology, imagine what your thoughts are doing to your mood.

 For example, if you spend your day worrying about things, then chances are, you will start to feel this in your body.

 You might feel nervous or on edge.
 It may even prevent you from doing things.
-If you stop and think about it for a moment, most of the things you worry about never happen.

 Take a moment and think if you do any of the following things.

 If you argue with someone, do you think about it afterwards?
 Do you imagine it in your head, having conversations with the person about what you would like to say?

 Do you sometimes feel angry because of the conversations you are having with yourself (and the other person) in your head?